kubeflow/model-registry/clients/csi/GET_STARTED.md

 We assume all [prerequisites](#prerequisites) are satisfied at this point.

+All the following instructions should be performed from the model-registry root directory.

 ### Create the environment

 1. After having kind installed, create a kind cluster with: